ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 ## Input Features

-Because of the way LLMs work, they accept exactly one input, which is some amount of `text`.
+Because of the way LLMs work, they accept exactly one input, which is of type `text`.
 This input can be built up from one or more columns of the input dataset and optional interspersed static text.
 The following two examples illustrate the range of possibilities.

-### Single Dataset Column
+### Single Dataset Column Only

 If it is intended for the input to the LLM to be just the content of a single dataset column (without any other prefixed or suffixed text), no `prompt` template should be provided and the `name` of the